 Fish Creek Bear Viewing Area

-Fish Creek is the first Alaskan stop on the way north to main land Alaska.
+Fish Creek is the first Alaskan stop on the way north to mainland Alaska.
 It has a run of what may be the largest chum salmon known.
 The chum salmon in fish creek are large enough they were once thought to be a different species.
 Fish creek also supports a run of pink salmon.
 The salmon in turn support brown (grizzly), black bears and wolves that feed at Fish Creek July through Mid-September.
-Beavers, mink, bald eagles, sharp Shined hawks, great blue herons, and gulls have also been seen at Fish Creek.
+Beavers, mink, bald eagles, sharp shinned hawks, great blue herons, and gulls have also been seen at the site.

-From July 5 through September 15, an individual pass is required to visit the Wildlife Observatory.
-Visitation outside this time period does not require a reservation or pass.
-Entry tickets must be purchased online through Recreation.gov.
+From July 15 through September 20, an individual ticket is required to visit the wildlife viewing site.
+Visitation outside this time does not require a reservation or pass.
+Entry tickets may be purchased online through Recreation.gov or on-site by credit card only.
+NO CASH OR CHECKS can be accepted.
 Search for: Fish Creek Wildlife Observation Site, Tongass National Forest.
-There is no Mobile/Cell Signal at the site.
-Tickets need to be purchased before arrival.
-Tickets are not available for purchase at the site.

 $5